Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Watching Mr 7 months develop and refine these skills has been so rewarding thus far.
 It is reassuring to be able to identify these skills and see them emerge through his interaction with his little fabric book.

 Even in the short few months, his busy book has been a feature in his play, he is interacting more and more with purpose.
-It just goes to show, with practice comes progress!
+It just goes to show, that with practice comes progress!

 When once he would just brush his hands up against the different elements, he is now grasping them.
 Instead of grasping with a full hand, his pincer grip is emerging.
 Watching these new skills develop is exciting!